 Anti-inflammatory effects (acne and rosacea):

-Studies has demonstrated anti-inflammatory effects in acne and rosacea.
-For example has a cream with 2% niacinamide been shown to not only improve the barrier function in the skin, but also reduction in facial erythema in test subjects with rosacea.
+Studies have demonstrated anti-inflammatory effects in acne and rosacea.
+For example, a cream with 2% niacinamide has been shown to not only improve the barrier function in the skin, but also reduction in facial erythema in test subjects with rosacea.

 Multiple studies have shown that topical niacinamide can provide a wide range of improvements in the appearance of aging facial skin, such as reduction in the appearance of hyperpigmentation and red blotchiness.
 Studies also show that niacinamide can reduce fine lines and wrinkles, skin sallowness (yellowing), as well as improve elasticity.